lf-lang/rfcs/text/0002-rfc-process.md

 perfectly reflect the end product.
 Active RFCs are not a specification and you may deviate from the initial design where needed (this is even encouraged!).
 Please document those deviations in the implementation PR.
-Active RFCs may also be modified in a follow up pull-request to incorporate new insights.
-However, if a more significant change of the design is required, a new RFC should be created with a note added to the original RFC.
+Active RFCs may also be modified in a follow-up pull-request to incorporate new insights.
+However, if a more significant change to the design is required, a new RFC should be created with a note added to the original RFC.

-A core idea of the RFC process is to think about the implications of a new feature and its design early on and to receive feedback quickly and frequently.
+A core idea of the RFC process is to think about the implications of a new feature and its design early on, and to receive feedback quickly and frequently.
 This helps to identify potential concerns and major roadblocks before investing in a concrete implementation.
-However, it might be helpful to support arguments for or against an RFC by a prototype implementation.
-For some high-priority features it might also be required to work on the implementation alongside the RFC.
+However, it might be helpful to support arguments for or against an RFC with a prototype implementation.
+For some high-priority features, it might also be required to work on the implementation alongside the RFC.
 However, if you decide to invest in an implementation before the RFC becomes active, the existence of this implementation and the work that you put in do not present arguments against concerns raised by the RFC reviewers.